vbousquet/flexdmd/docs/README.md

 # FlexDMD
 FlexDMD is a DMD renderer extension for [Visual Pinball](https://sourceforge.net/projects/vpinball) and Pinball front-ends like [PinballY](https://github.com/mjrgh/PinballY).
 It can also be used as a drop-in replacement for [UltraDMD](https://ultradmd.wordpress.com/), solving some of its rough corners.

-<b>Disclaimer: this software is in a pre-alpha state.
-Use at your own risk !
-  The API and docs are not stabilized yet, and are likely to change.</b>

 Documentation :
 * [Features](#features)
 * [Installation](#installation)